 Why choose this course?

-- This is a modern degree with a focus on applying economics to the real world
+Exciting and dynamic, our BA (Hons) Economics for Business is a modern degree where you will focus on applying economics to the real world.

-- You can meet experts at the forefront of the profession during your studies
+- Learn from inspirational experts at the forefront of the profession

 UCAS code: L346

 Start date: September